SEE IMPORTANT NOTICE AT THE END OF THIS REPORT

 IMPORTANT NOTICE ON CHANGE IN APPLICATION PROCESS

-Only one hardcopy and a submission in an electronic media format (e.g., a compact disk or USB drive) will be accepted for purposes of filing an application.
+The Division and the Board will process applications not in compliance with this new requirement until Friday, March 12, 2010.
+After March 12, 2010, only one hardcopy and a submission in an electronic media format (e.g., a compact disk or USB drive) will be accepted for purposes of filing an application.
 Any additional materials submitted will, at the discretion of the Division, either be returned at the Petitioner's expense or destroyed.
 A petitioner is responsible for the actions of its counsel or consultant.

 All applications are being reviewed and amended to reflect this new policy.
 As always, the Division or the Board reserves the right to request supplemental material to be filed on any application or particular question.
 Petitioners and their counsel must adjust their own internal filing procedures to reflect these significant changes by the Division.